 We begin the day’s trek through a forest of oak, birch, and rhododendron covered in moss that finally gives way to a meadow of huge juniper trees.
 We get short glimpses of Jhomolhari, then our campsite comes into view, where we stop for the night.

 9. Day Nine – Thombushong to Zankepang 2600m

-We begin the day’s trek by getting through Thombula that takes about half an hour.
-On the trek we are able to see many mountain peaks, Jo Drake being the closest.
-We camp for the about one and a half hour from the army camp.
+We begin the day’s trek by getting through Thombula.
+That takes about half an hour.
+On the trek, we are able to see many mountain peaks, Jo Drake being the closest.
+We camped for about one and a half hours from the army camp.

 10. Day ten – Zankepang to Drugyel Dzong; Distance 7Km.